WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you edit and update a post/page, WordPress begins to store revisions for your content in its database.
-These show up in a Revisions section below the post editor …
+As soon as you edit and save a page or post, WordPress begins to store new revisions in its database.
+These are displayed in a Revisions list at the bottom of the page or post …

-Autosave and post revisions are no doubt functions that help create a more productive workflow.
-If you write and edit a lot of content, however, over time the number of revisions can start building up.
-This can significantly bloat the size of your WordPress database, so it’s important to manage your revisions.
+For most users, having autosave and automatic revisions is a great thing.
+If you write and edit often, however, over time the number of revisions can start building up.
+This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.

-(Your database could be storing lots of unnecessary data)
+(Your WordPress database could be storing lots of unnecessary data)

-For example, if you have 250 posts on your site and each post has an average of 10 revisions your database could be storing an extra 2,500 copies of unnecessary data.
-If your post is approximately 100KB data, then with 2,500 revisions of that post, the total database space wasted is about 250MB.
+For example, if there are 100 posts on your site with an average of 10 revisions each your database could be storing around 1,500 copies of old data.
+If your post averages 100KB data, then with 1,500 revisions of that post, the total database space wasted is about 150MB.

-Fortunately, there are a number of plugins to help you control your revisions and reduce the size of your database.
-Here are a few of these:
+The good news is that there are a number of free WordPress plugins to help you manage your revisions and reduce the size of your database.
+Here are a few:

 Better Delete Revision

-This plugin deletes redundant revisions of posts from your database as well as database content belonging to each revision such as relationships, tags, meta information, and more.
+Better Delete Revision removes redundant revisions of posts from your database as well as other revision-related content like meta data, relationships, tags, and more.

-After the plugin has been installed and activated, you can use it to optimize your WP database without having to log into your server.
+After installing and activating the plugin, the plugin can optimize your WordPress database without having to log into your server.

-This brings you to the Better Delete Revision Manager area.
-Click ’Check Revision Posts’ to calculate how many redundant post revisions can be deleted from the WP database …
+This brings you to the Better Delete Revision Manager panel.
+Click the ‘Check Revision Posts’ button to calculate how many redundant post revisions can be deleted from the database …

-Click on the ‘Yes, I would like to delete them! …’ button to remove all list items from the database, or cancel the task and exit the page …
+Click on ‘Yes, I would like to delete them! …’ to delete all list items from your WP database …

-The unnecessary data will be removed from your database …
+The unnecessary revisions will be removed from your WP database …

-(WordPress will automatically begin storing your new revisions again!)
+(WordPress automatically begins to store your new revisions again!)

-The plugin checks to see if the WP database tables need to be optimized and provides an easy one-click table optimization maintenance routine that does not require you to log into your hosting control panel or mess with complicated database management software …
+Better Delete Revision checks to see if the database needs optimization and performs a one-click table optimization routine without requiring you to log into your hosting control panel or use technical tools …

 Optimize Database after Deleting Revisions

-The Optimize Database plugin not only can be used to delete redundant revisions of posts and pages (with the option to keep an ’x’ amount of the most recent revisions) and checks if the database tables need to be trimmed, cleaned, and optimized, it also lets you perform maintenance tasks like:
+This plugin is similar to the one described above.
+It not only lets you remove unnecessary revisions of pages and posts (with the option of keeping an ‘x’-amount of your most recent revisions) and checks if your WP database tables need to be optimized, it also lets you perform the following optional maintenance tasks:

-- Exclude certain tables and specific pages/posts from optimization
+- Exclude selected posts/pages and tables from cleaning and optimization

 - And more!